-Similar to the Highway Users Tax Account (HUTA), the Road Maintenance and Rehabilitation Account (RMRA) is continuously appropriated and apportioned to local jurisdictions on a monthly basis.
-There is not a set monthly amount because it is use-based; it is not reimbursement based.
+First apportionments to locals are expected to begin in January/February 2018.
+Similar to the Highway Users Tax Account (HUTA), the Road Maintenance and Rehabilitation Account (RMRA) is continuously appropriated, and apportioned to locals on a monthly basis.
+There is not a set monthly amount as it is use-base; and it is not reimbursement based.

-The following revenues will flow to local jurisdictions:
+The following revenues will flow to locals: